cube-soft/cube.filesystem.sevenzip/Readme.md

 Copyright &copy; 2010 [CubeSoft, Inc.](http://www.cube-soft.jp/)

-The [Cube.FileSystem.SevenZip](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/Libraries) project is licensed under the [GNU LGPLv3](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/Libraries/License.txt) and the other projects are [Apache 2.0](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/License.txt).
+The Cube.FileSystem.SevenZip project (files in the [Libraries](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/Libraries) directory) is licensed under the [GNU LGPLv3](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/Libraries/License.txt) and the other projects are [Apache 2.0](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/License.txt).
 Note that trade names, trademarks, service marks, or logo images distributed in CubeSoft applications are not allowed to reuse or modify all or parts of them.